mozilla/docker-etl/jobs/kpi-forecasting/README.md

 # YAML Configs

 Configuration for each forecast is found in the `configs` folder.
-Below is an example config file with sample values and a description of what the field means as a comment whe it is not self-evident
+Below is an example config file with sample values and a description of what the field means as a comment when it is not self-evident

 ```
 metric_hub:  # this configures the observed data fed to the model which is obtained via metrichub